Produced By: Animal Behavior Enterprises – Hot Springs, Arkansas

 “I.Q.
 Zoo was a real tourist attraction started back in 1955 by Dr. Keller Breland and his wife Marian.
 The Brelands were students of B.F.
 Skinner and applied his behavior modification to animals to create new training of every kind of animal.
 There would be no animal shows in Parrot Jungle, Marineland, Sea World, Disney or anywhere else for that matter, if these training techniques weren’t pioneered by the Brelands.
 Some people think that the first dolphin training was done in Florida or California, but it was done in big tanks . . . on Ridgeway Boulevard!
 A.B.E. received government funding back then and most of the behaviors developed were to be secretly applied in wartime with animals saving men’s lives.”

-One reader remembers the pumpkin shell in the center of the Kiddie Coaster track in the early 1970s (where the Hi-Land Playland was located) and that it was used to store cleaning supplies.
+The attraction most likely closed before 1964 when it is assumed the pumpkin building was moved inside the center of the nearby Kiddie Coaster (where the Hi-Land Playland opened that year).
+One reader remembers it being used for storing cleaning supplies there in the early 1970s.
 This is unconfirmed, however.
-Perhaps another smaller pumpkin building could have been built for the Hi-Land Playland.
 If you have any memories or photos of this building , please comment below or contact me personally using this form.